 The Axiom of Choice.
 Every set has a choice function.

-Here, a choice function is a function defined on a collection of sets \(\mathcal{S}\) such that \(f(X)\in X\) holds for all \(X\in\mathcal{S}\).
-In other words, \(f\) is a function that picks one element from each set \(X\).
-We have actually been using this axiom implicitly all along—whenever we picked an element from an arbitrary set, we were doing so.
+Here, a choice function is a function defined on a collection of sets \(\mathcal{S}\), such that \(f(X)\in X\) holds for all \(X\in\mathcal{S}\).
+That is, \(f\) is a function that picks out one element from each set \(X\).
+In fact, we have been using this axiom implicitly all along; every time we pick an element from an arbitrary set, we are invoking it.

 Next, we prove that

-As seen in §Ordinals and Well-Ordered Sets, ⁋Example 3, many ordered sets are not well-ordered, so the condition in the above proposition may seem quite restrictive.
-However, by using the axiom of choice properly, we can prove the following theorem.
+As we saw in §Ordinals and Well-Ordered Sets, ⁋Example 3, many ordered sets are not well-ordered, so the condition in the above proposition may seem very restrictive.
+However, using the axiom of choice cleverly, we can prove the following theorem.

-This theorem means that regardless of whether a set \(A\) is an ordered set with a pre-existing order or just a set with no information whatsoever, we can define a new order relation on it.
-For example, \((\mathbb{R},\leq)\) is not a well-ordered set, but nevertheless, there exists an order relation \(\preceq\) that makes the set \(\mathbb{R}\) well-ordered.
+What this theorem means is that regardless of whether the set \(A\) is an ordered set that already carries an order, or merely a set with no additional structure, we can endow it with a new order relation.
+For example, \((\mathbb{R},\leq)\) is not a well-ordered set, but nevertheless we can define a suitable order relation \(\preceq\) that makes the set \(\mathbb{R}\) into a well-ordered set.

 Proof